 Tools for measuring viral load may vary across countries.
 Routine viral-load suppression tests from clinical and program data should be reported where available.
 In countries where such data are not available, results from HIV population-based surveys or drug-resistance surveys based on a random sample of people on antiretroviral therapy may be reported.
 Countries should report the source of the numerator and denominator data, and data from both sources should be reported if available, although clinical and program data are preferred.
 If results from a survey are used, that should be included when reporting.

 If an HIV population-based or drug-resistance survey is used in place of routine program monitoring data, measurement of viral load should be done for the entire population of HIV- positive individuals where ARV is detected in specimens.
-Selfreported treatment status has been shown to be of limited quality.
-Therefore, viralload estimates among those who report receiving antiretroviral therapy should not be used.
+Self-reported treatment status has been shown to be of limited quality.
+Therefore, viral-load estimates among those who report receiving antiretroviral therapy should not be used.

 Reporting level: National and Sub-national: Data should be entered for all SNUs, regardless of PEPFAR- funded support for these geographical areas; so that the total of the sub-national number should equal the total number of national number.